smashtotal/future_lawyer/README.md

 ## Robo-Research+<a name="paragraph1"></a>
 ![alt](https://cdn.discordapp.com/attachments/1148303423045910558/1206376142164987944/smashmcadams_A_robot_doing_legal_research_with_law_books_in_the_d807a4e5-d688-4338-9df2-07517f7fb64a.png?ex=65dbc855&is=65c95355&hm=a8750ebf054ee924c82a7b70a1d68724d00415998d0701afa779973805c2eb9b&)

 Westlaw certainly believes it can.
+Long before the AI dam broke, Thomson Reuters as early as 2018 was trying to incorporate AI into its products, starting with Westlaw Edge.

 In late 2023, Thomson Reuters announced several new and upcoming AI products under the [Westlaw banner](https://www.prnewswire.com/news-releases/thomson-reuters-launches-generative-ai-powered-solutions-to-transform-how-legal-professionals-work-301989149.html):

 >- AI-Assisted Research on <b>Westlaw Precision</b> – Better, faster answers to complex research questions drawn from the industry's most comprehensive collection of editorially enhanced content
 >- A new **GenAI assistant** connects all Thomson Reuters generative AI products, building on innovation from Casetext